the-turing-way/the-turing-way/chapters/testing.md

 #### Level	Summary

-Unit Testing:	A level of the software testing process where individual units of a software are tested.
+Unit testing:	A level of the software testing process where individual units of a software are tested.
 The purpose is to validate that each unit of the software performs as designed.

-Integration Testing:	A level of the software testing where individual units are combined and tested as a group.
+Integration testing:	A level of the software testing where individual units are combined and tested as a group.
 The purpose of this level of testing is to expose faults in the interaction between integrated units.

-System Testing:	A level of the software testing process where a complete, integrated system is tested.
+System testing:	A level of the software testing process where a complete, integrated system is tested.
 The purpose of this test is to evaluate the system’s compliance with the specified requirements.

-Acceptance Testing:	A level of the software testing process where a system is tested for acceptability.
+Acceptance testing:	A level of the software testing process where a system is tested for acceptability.
 The purpose of this test is to evaluate the system's compliance with the project requirements and assess whether it is acceptable for the purpose.

 There is also another kind of testing called regression testing.
 Regression testing is a type of testing that can be performed at any of the four main levels and compares the results of tests before and after a change is made to the code.